Rain1213/Rain1213/README.md

 ## Achievements & Contributions

 - 🏆 ACM ITiCSE and COMPUTE 2023 Conference Publications.
-- 💡 Led projects on deep learning models and exploratory data analysis at ICSR IIT Madras in the realm of Education Technology.
+- 💡 Led projects on deep learning models and exploratory data analysis at IIT Madras in the realm of Education Technology.
 - 🌌 NASA Space Apps Hackathon Global Nominee.
 - 📖 NPTEL Course Topper in Python for Data Science, Machine Learning, and more.